My research focuses on

 2010) Theresa

-Gildner, University of Oregon Julia
+Gildner, PhD Student, University of Oregon Julia

 Ridgeway-Diaz (MS completed at University of